-Choose any one option and click submit to make necessary payment.
+Choose any one option and click submit to make the necessary payment.

 Check Payment Details

-The status of payment made can be checked by entering the Government Receipt number (GRN) and clicking submit.
+The status of the payment made can be checked by entering the Government Receipt number (GRN), and clicking submit.

-The Profession Tax Act provides for imposition of penalty in different cases.
+The Profession Tax Act provides for the imposition of penalties in different cases.

-- Willful failure to apply for enrolment /registration within prescribed time.
+- Willful failure to apply for enrolment /registration within the prescribed time.

-- Intentionally providing false information in the application for registration/enrolment.
+- They are intentionally providing false information in the application for registration/enrolment.

-- Failure to file return within the prescribed time.
+- Failure to file the Return within the prescribed time.